-This fall, WMCI will offer the following courses: Chinese Level I, Chinese Painting I, Walking into Today's China, and Erhu I for Session I; Chinese Level II, Chinese Calligraphy, Chinese Painting II, and Erhu II for Session II.
-Additionally, Chinese cooking classes will be held on Thursdays from October 19th through November 9th.
-A Taiji course will be held over both sessions, beginning September 5th and ending November 14th (no class October 17th).
+This spring, WMCI will offer the following courses: Chinese Level I and III, Chinese Painting I, and Chinese Calligraphy for Session I (February 5 to March 1); Chinese Level I, II, and IV, Chinese Painting II, Pipa, and Tea Culture and Appreciation in China for Session II (March 12 to April 5).
+Additionally, Chinese cooking classes will be held on Thursdays from March 15th through April 5th.

 Please sign up today to secure your spot, as the classes are filling up quickly!